necromuralist/student_intervention/student_intervention/training_and_evaluating.rst

    :scale: 95%

-The training and testing sets for the Logistic Regression seem to be converging toward 0.8, suggesting the model is underfitting the data and may not be complex enough for the data.
+The training and testing sets for the Logistic Regression seem to be converging around 0.8, suggesting the model is underfitting and may not be complex enough for the data.
+Oddly, the test score is better than  the training score after about 250 training instances.
+Looking at the table above, the differences are fractional and might just be that the larger training set has proportionally more difficult instances than the test-set.

 .. image:: figures/f1_scores_KNeighborsClassifier.*